fbpx

 Maybe you are taking some private French classes in Paris or learning French with a group.
 After a moment of studying hard, you finally feel comfortable to read a book in French.
 By being comfortable, I mean you don’t need to check every single word in a dictionary.
 Congratulations!
 Admittedly, learning French as an adult is relatively challenging, and we know that you might have suffered from time to time during the course of your studies.
 Now, this is your moment to celebrate and to read a book in French!

 The first challenge was to improve on your French.
 Now that you feel more comfortable to do that, the next step is to go in une librairie*.
-Once in the bookstore, you will see tons of shelves and tables with books written in French everywhere.
+Once in the bookstore, you will see tons of shelves and tables with french books written everywhere.
 You will almost feel dizzy and regret your decision to visit the librairie.
 Maybe you are not ready at the end of the day, or you have probably realized how challenging it can be to simply choose a book.
 And then you think, ‘Why do I do that to myself?’
 Don’t panic; this won’t happen to you with this article, I promise!

 Fascinating books about Paris and Parisians, in French